inkrement/MySQLbq/Readme.md

 # Readme
 This is a CLI tool (written in Python) that allows you to load your data from Mysql to Google BigQuery.
-Allthough, I tried to optimize it for speed, there are some TODOs left.
+Although, I tried to optimize it for speed, there are some TODOs left.
 The script is based on [Ryan's import script](http://stackoverflow.com/a/28049671/609712).

 ## Requirements